Here’s what parents need to know before teaching young kids about money

 Saving isn’t optional

-Since kids enjoy playing grown-up, let them do so all the way to the bank.
-Require them to put a part of their birthday money, allowance, or other income into a savings account.
+You can build good habits early by making savings required.
+If it’s an expectation that a portion of birthday money, allowance or other income goes into savings, then it becomes routine.
 Establish a set amount, such as 10%, to develop a consistent habit.
 Then, each time your child receives money, encourage them to deposit it into their youth savings account.

 Mistakes are welcome

 We naturally want to protect our children from harm.
-Thankfully, making a financial mistake while in grade school isn’t likely to cause lasting damage.
-Allowing your little one to live with a money mistake might be hard at first.
-But, it may be more effective than a lecture at teaching them that once they spend the money, it’s gone.
+But making a financial mistake in grade school can be a learning experience and isn’t likely to cause lasting damage.
+Allowing your little one to make a money choice they might regret can be hard at first.
+But it may be more effective than trying to explain that once they spend the money, it’s gone.

 Give your child permission to spend $5 in their favorite store.
 After they pay for the item, they may catch on that they have to give up something (money) to get something (toy or candy).
+They may regret the purchase they made when they see something they want more the next day.
 Let your child live with the purchase even if they’re disappointed with their choice.
 If you try to “fix” the situation, you might undo the benefits of the experience.

 Shopping as teacher

-Teaching your little one about finances takes time and patience.
+Teaching your little one about finance takes time and patience.
+But, once you get in the habit, it’s easy to work it into everyday life.
 The smart money habits you teach them today can stay with them for the rest of their lives.